 As a general rule, NO medicines should be administered by staff to children in school.
 Should a child require medication, then it is beholden on the parent/carer to come to school to administer medication.
-There are, however, the following exceptions:
+There are, however, the following (diagnosed health conditions):